sertansenturk/ahenkidentifier/README.md

     python setup.py install

-If you want to be able to edit files and have the changes be reflected, then install compmusic like this instead
+If you want to be able to edit files and have the changes be reflected, then install the repository like this instead:

     pip install -e .